yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/temporaryaccesspassauthenticationmethod.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A representation of a Temporaty Access Pass registered to a user.
+A representation of a Temporary Access Pass registered to a user.
 Temporary Access Pass is a time-limited passcode that serves as a strong credential and allows onboarding of passwordless credentials.

 ## Methods
 |Method|Return type|Description|